gurdalertek/SwapGasFees/README.md

 The proposed SwapGasFees app is not implemented during the period of [UniCode Competition 2021](https://unicode.ethglobal.com/), due to lack of time and difficulties in finding team members.
 Yet, it outlines a blue print of how such a system can be implemented over an extended time period.
 In other words, the design provides a template, through which such a dashboard can be coded.

+This detailed [tutorial](Tutorial.md) describes the working of the designed app, explaining step by step, the different screens of the app.

 ## Uniswap and Swap Fees

 [Uniswap](https://uniswap.org) is the by far most popular decentralized exchange in the world, enabling swaps (exchanges) of many different tokens and coins on the Ethereum layer 1 blockchain network.